ty-thomas/Thomas_Resume/docs/index.md

 `July 2016 - July 2018`
 __Service Missionary__, Mexico
 - Collaborated with church leaders to better the community
-- Lead, instructed, and supported all the missionaries in a geographical area
+- Lead, instructed, and supported teams of 16+ missionaries

 ## Skills

 ### Agronomic
-- Knowledge of operating heavy machinery
+- Experience in farm labor operating heavy machinery
 - Understanding of research methods
-- Experienced in soybean and maize data collection
+- Experience in soybean and maize data collection
 - Soil analysis and fertility
 - Basic plant pathology
-- Experience in farm labor

 ### Data
-- Professional use of Microsoft Excel and Office 365
+- Professional use of Office 365 including MS Excel
 - Programming and data manipulation with Python
 - Analyzing relational databases using SQL
 - Cleaning, organizing, and analyzing large datasets